johnperry-math/AoC2022/README.md

    scales the value by 1/3.
 2. Determine the number after 10,000 rounds.
    Your relief that the monkeys don't damage the items _is not rescaled_ by 1/3;
-   "you'll nedd to find another way to keep your worry levels manageable."
+   "you'll need to find another way to keep your worry levels manageable."
-   **LOL** A bit of number theory saves the day.
+   :laughing: A bit of number theory saves the day.

 The input was fairly small, so rather that write a parser I put the values directly into the records.